This post may contain affiliate or sponsored links. Please read our disclosure policy.

 Pork shoulder – Also known as Boston Butt, this cut works well in both the slow cooker and Instant Pot and results in moist shredded pork.

-Ciabatta rolls (and butter for the outside) – You can use sourdough, a whole grain baguette cut into sandwich portions, or Cuban bread (if you can find it).
+Ciabatta rolls or Homemade Panini Bread (and butter for the outside) – You can also use sourdough, a whole grain baguette cut into sandwich portions, or Cuban bread (if you can find it).
 Either way, the butter on the outside gets golden and forms a crunchy exterior as you press the sandwich down in the hot pan (or in a panini press).

 Sandwich toppings – The classic Cuban (and our recipe) includes yellow mustard, Swiss cheese slices, ham (we opted for honey ham from the deli), and dill pickle slices.
 (There is some dispute about whether salami is part of a classic Cuban, but we decided to leave that one out.
 Feel free to include it if you want, though.)